Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For more detailed information about your utility bill please click on the Utility Billing Rates page.

-Senior citizens age 65 or older are eligible for the bi-monthly refuse rate of $29.14 for 65 or 95-gallon totes and $28.18 for a 35-gallon tote for a single family or duplex unit per utility billing cycle.
+Senior citizens age 65 or older are eligible for the bi-monthly refuse rate of $30.38 for a 95 gallon tote, $30.06 for a 65 gallon tote and $28.50 for a 35 gallon tote for a single family or duplex unit per utility billing cycle.
 Proof of age is required.
-Senior citizens age 65 or older who are "Circuit Breaker Qualified" are eligible for the bi-monthly refuse rate of $18.22 for 65 or 95-gallon totes or $17.62 for a 35-gallon tote per utility billing cycle.
+Senior citizens age 65 or older who are "Circuit Breaker Qualified" are eligible for the bi-monthly refuse rate of $19.00 for a 95-gallon tote, $18.80 for a 65 gallon tote and $17.82 for a 35-gallon tote per utility billing cycle.
 For information, please contact 630-553-8522.

 If you are going to be gone from your residence is for 60 or more days you may apply for the City's Snowbird or Vacancy rate online.